Native Video Ad

 useCustomControlView

-Determines whether to use a custom control view for the ad video.
-(Default is NO) If set to YES, the SDK hides its default control UI; if NO, the SDK provides built-in controls.
+Sets whether to use a custom control view for the ad video.
+(Default: NO) When set to YES, the player's control elements are hidden.
+When set to NO, the SDK renders the control elements internally.

 GFPVideoOptions *videoOption = [[GFPVideoOptions alloc] initWithPlayPolicy:GFPVideoPlayPolicyAutoPlay useCustomControlView:NO];